 The texture and flavor of this sauce are quite similar to the oyster sauce and can be used in the same quantity as the oyster sauce for your recipes.
 It’s sweet and salty and packed with umami flavors.
 It works great in stir-fried dishes.

-We hope that next time when you find your oyster sauce bottle empty, you stay cool and try out some of the substitutes that we have suggested in the article.
+We hope that next time you find your oyster sauce bottle empty, you stay cool and try out some of the substitutes that we have suggested in the article.
 There are options for those who prefer vegetarian substitutes, and those who have only a bottle of soy sauce to get their Asian food fix.
-While all the substitutes, the mix and match tricks, may give you a sauce that tastes closer to oyster sauce, the real thing is obviously the best one.
+While all the substitutes, the mix, and match tricks, may give you a sauce that tastes closer to oyster sauce, the real thing is obviously the best one.
 But until your next supermarket visit, you know that you can rely on these substitutes to tend to your craving.